codepoint-pt/mongoose-intl-plugin/README.md

 # mongoose-intl-plugin

-Mongoose schema plugin for multilingual fields
+Mongoose schema plugin for multilingual fields.
 This plugin is based on [alexsk/mongoose-intl](https://github.com/alexsk/mongoose-intl) with reviewed logic and typescript default declaration

 ## Installation